mattkopecki/Personal-Site/content/post/IAM-Metrics-Part-2.md

 draft: true
 ---

+taking anything you can measure, and comparing it per month or per user, can be more instructive than just looking at raw counts.

 Category: Improving how we do business now - operational efficiency and also user experience
 * Effectiveness metrics:
   - Active identities with missing/multiple source records